GoodHeartCoder/flash-card/issues.md

-i need to handle fetch errors
-i need to add loading state
-i to refactor my code to context in some pages when add supabase the manipulating data will be much easier

-in the study session form there diffrent resonse the disble the button handle them the errors

-i need to change my text editor

-in my editor in editing mode i can delete the card while editing i need to prevent that

-i want to use a popup for errors maybe you can use radio for the study mode
+add some text editing to my card editor when the user tries to study an empty deck a notifiction should appere in the deck list i need to add counter for the new cards and due cards i can study deck that have now new cards in sm-2 mode i need to prevent that i think i can make the studySession form better